 As stated above, the legal and policy decisions EPA here adopts are not retroactive.
-EPA's previous actions on the remanded SRE petitions were challenged, and the courts remanded the actions back to the Agency to issue new decisions.
+EPA's previous action on the 2018 SRE petitions was challenged in court, and the court remanded the actions back to the Agency to issue new decisions.
 These new decisions do not constitute a retroactive rulemaking or retroactive adjudications, and are instead made to replace the challenged actions.
 Further, small refineries do not experience DEH from compliance with the RFS program, as explained in the SRE Denial.